balvig/spyke/README.md

     gem 'spyke'

-Like Her, Spyke uses Faraday to handle requests and expects a hash in the following format:
+Like Her, Spyke uses Faraday to handle requests and expects it to return a hash in the following format:

 ```ruby
 { result: { id: 1, name: 'Bob' }, metadata: {} }